Volunteer Opportunities in Thailand

 No matter your interests or background, one of IFRE’s large variety of volunteer projects, tours and adventure programs will be just what you’re looking for.
 Keep reading to explore our exciting and meaningful volunteer and travel opportunities.

 Thailand is a very popular travel destination due to its magnificent beaches, leafy boulevards and stunning monuments.
 However, it is also infamous for its poverty-stricken towns and communities with unforgiving conditions of everyday life.
 While the rich can afford all of the modern-day luxuries, the poor are struggling to take care of their children and provide basic care for them.
 As a result, there is a high demand for volunteers in many childcare projects.

 As a childcare volunteer in Thailand with IFRE, you will spend your days helping to look after children from disadvantaged backgrounds in a local child care center, allowing their parents to go to work knowing their children are well cared for.
 You will assist local staff in taking care of children by helping them learn and develop various skills.

 With the booming tourism industry English is now a very important part of education in Thailand.
 Unfortunately, good English education in private English schools is expensive and out of reach for children of low-income families.

-When you volunteer teaching English in Thailand, you will be teaching in a local public school making a significant impact in the lives of Thai students.
-As a volunteer, you will inspire students to improve their English skills and bring about positive change in their lives as well as gain valuable teaching experience.
+To fill this gap, many Buddhist monasteries in Thailand run schools to teach children of low-income families.
+When you join this program, you will be teaching English in local schools run by Buddhist monasteries.
+As a volunteer, you will inspire disadvantaged Thai children to improve their English skills and bring about positive change in their lives as well as gain valuable teaching experience.